The ancient Egyptians only used fractions of the form 1/n

 Why?
 Is this a better system than our present day one?
 In fact, it is for

-This page explores some of the history and gives you a summary of computer searches
+This page explores some of the history and methods with puzzles and and gives you a summary of computer searches

 for such representations.
 There's lots of investigations to do in this area of